dist-sys/mqttloader/doc/usage_en.md

 `$ ./mqttloader -b tcp://broker.hivemq.com:1883 -p 1 -s 1 -m 10`

+**By default, MQTTLoader writes out send/receive records to a file.
+Long term execution leads to increasing file size.**
+If you want MQTTLoader not to output the file, you can run it with in-memory mode.
+For more details, please refer to **4.
+How to read the results > Send/Receive record file**.

 ### Run on multiple machines
 You can run MQTTLoader on multiple machines.